Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Pesticides

-Another problem with strawberries is that they can contain pesticides, and unlike many other fruits, there is no skin to peel off so you will need to ensure they are washed extremely well before feeding them to your pet.
-These birds’ small body size makes it more likely that they will suffer more from any health problems that come from ingesting dangerous chemicals on fruit and vegetables.
-We recommend soaking your strawberries for at least 20 minutes in 4 cups of water with 4 tablespoons of baking soda mixed in to help remove the pesticides.
+Another problem with strawberries is that they can often contain pesticides, and unlike many other fruits, there is no skin to peel off so you will need to ensure they are washed extremely well before feeding them to your pet.
+These birds’ small body size makes it more likely that they will suffer from any health problems that come from ingesting dangerous chemicals on fruits and vegetables.
+It is best to soak strawberries for at least 20 minutes in 4 cups of water with 4 tablespoons of baking soda mixed in to help remove the pesticides.

 Water